-We are pleased to inform you that on June 15, 2010, the board of directors of Vishay Intertechnology, Inc. approved the spin-off of Vishay Precision Group, Inc., our wholly-owned subsidiary that operates our precision measurement and foil resistor businesses.
+We are pleased to inform you that on [approval date], the board of directors of Vishay Intertechnology, Inc. approved the spin-off of Vishay Precision Group, Inc., our wholly-owned subsidiary that operates our precision measurement and foil resistor businesses.

 The spin-off will separate the ownership and management of our business and that of Vishay Precision Group, which we think will better enable both companies to focus on their core businesses.
-Vishay Intertechnology is expected to be a more competitive, pureplay discrete electronic components company.
+Vishay Intertechnology is expected to be a more competitive, pure-play discrete electronic components company.

-We will effect the spin-off by way of a pro rata stock dividend to our stockholders as of June 25, 2010.
-Each holder of Vishay Intertechnology common stock will receive 1 share of common stock of Vishay Precision Group for each 14 shares of Vishay Intertechnology Class B common stock will receive 1 share of Class B common stock of Vishay Precision Group for each 14 shares of Vishay Intertechnology Class B common stock held.
+We will effect the spin-off by way of a pro rata stock dividend to our stockholders as of [record date].
+Each holder of a share of Vishay Intertechnology common stock will receive [ratio] shares of common stock of Vishay Precision Group for each share of Vishay Intertechnology common stock held, and each holder of a share of Vishay Intertechnology Class B common stock will receive [ratio] shares of Class B common stock of Vishay Precision Group for each share of Vishay Intertechnology Class B common stock held.
 The dividend will represent 100% of the equity of Vishay Precision Group outstanding at the time of the spin-off.
-We expect to distribute shares of Vishay Precision Group on or about July 6, 2010.
+We expect to distribute shares of Vishay Precision Group on or about [spin-off date].
 Cash will be paid in lieu of fractional shares.